 Mixed cabin awards

 When searching for awards with United miles, you may occasionally see “mixed-cabin” awards displayed.
-These are tickets where some flights will be booked in a lower class of service.
+These are tickets where some segments are be booked in a lower class of service.
 For example, you may find a business-class award with one or more flights in the economy cabin.
 Look for the words “Mixed Cabin” under the award price.

-United MileagePlus typically you the number of miles based on the highest class of service on your itinerary.
+United MileagePlus typically prices itineraries based on the highest class of service.
 In other words, an all-business-class award should cost the same number of miles as an itinerary with two flights in economy and one in business class.
-There are exceptions, and finding one of these could be an opportunity for a discount if you don't mind flying from Columbus (CMH) to Chicago (ORD) in economy to save miles before your business-class flight to Dublin (DUB).

 Are mixed cabin awards worth it?